Skip to content Skip to footer navigation

 Are air fryers a sustainable appliance?

 Air fryers are smaller in size compared to ovens so they generally heat up quicker as their element sits close to the basket.
-Some manufacturers even say you can do away with pre-heating.
+Some manufacturers even say you don't need to pre-heat them.

 In some cases, cooking time can be faster in comparison to an oven, and this makes an air fryer more energy-efficient.